Jindřich Veselý: Puppetry

 Veselý devoted all his interest to puppet theatre.
 Originally he collected puppets, texts of traditional puppet plays and documents on the activities of folk puppeteers.
 Later, he focused on contemporary amateur puppet theatre and became one of the most important promoters of puppet theatre and organizers of the puppet movement.
 He organized a puppet exhibition in 1911 and co-organized exhibitions in 1921, 1924 and 1929.

-In 1911 he co-founded the Czech Association of Friends of Puppet Theatre and advocated the publication of the union magazine Český loutkář, which was published in his editorial office in 1912–1913 and was the first specialized puppet magazine in the world.
+In 1911, he co-founded the Czech Association of Friends of Puppet Theatre and advocated the publication of the union magazine Český loutkář, which was published in his editorial office in 1912–1913 and was the first specialized puppet magazine in the world.
 After the World War I the publishing has been resumed under a new name Loutkář and continued until 1939.
 It is published with a break from both world wars from 1912 until today and is the oldest specialist puppet-theatre magazine in the world.

 He also supported the serial production of puppets and decorations for puppet theatres by Antonín Münzberg.
 This production and publication of magazine contributed to the fact that Czechoslovakia began to be called "paradise of puppet theatre".

 Veselý played a key role in founding UNIMA (International Puppetry Association) in 1929 in Prague, and was elected its first president.
-When Josef Skupa took office in 1933, he was awarded the title of honorary president for life.
+When Josef Skupa took office in 1933, Veselý was awarded the title of honorary president for life.

 Work

-In 1920 or 1921 his most famous puppet theatre play Kašpárek a princezna ("Prankster and Princess") was published, which is still being played today.
+In 1920 or 1921, his most famous puppet theatre play Kašpárek a princezna ("Kasperle and Princess") was published, which is still being played today.
 It was also printed in the printer of Loutkář magazine.
-He also published professional works on the history of puppet theatre, puppet theatre manuals and collections of puppet theatre plays.
+Veselý also published professional works on the history of puppet theatre, puppet theatre manuals and collections of puppet theatre plays.